zhan4429/HPCguides/tutorials/containerPython.md

 You should now see a kernel named **pytorch 2.7.1-cuda12.6-cudnn9** in the kernel selection menu.
 This kernel runs your notebook inside the containerized PyTorch environment while including your own installed Python packages.

+After selecting the kernel, you can now run PyTorch with full NVIDIA GPU support.

+It's worth to mention that the **pytorch** is provided by the module itself.
+Furthermore, users can execute custom Python packages such as NLTK.

 <img src="img/jupyter.png"
        alt="Jupyter kernels"
-       style="float: left; margin-right: 15px; width: 800px; height: auto;">
+       style="float: left; margin-right: 15px; width: 600px; height: auto;">

   <p>

-After selecting the kernel, you can now run PyTorch with full NVIDIA GPU support.

 <img src="img/torch.png"
        alt="Pytorch"
        style="float: left; margin-right: 15px; width: 800px; height: auto;">

 <p>

-It's worth to mention that the **pytorch** is provided by the module itself.
-Furthermore, users can execute custom Python packages such as NLTK.

 <img src="img/nltk.png"
        alt="NLTK"